sad-mango/8-ball-pool-game/README.md

 ### Prompt 3.1 — Header Architecture & common.h Design

-> "For a refactored C raylib pool game split into game.c, graphics.c, physics.c, and utils.c, design a header architecture that avoids circular includes.
+> "For a refactored  raylib pool game split into game.c, graphics.c, physics.c, and utils.c, design a header architecture that avoids circular includes.
 Specifically: (1) What shared types (Ball, Game, Player, BallType, GameState) belong in a common.h?
 (2) How should config.h relate to common.h?
 (3) What should each module header (game.h, graphics.h, physics.h, utils.h) expose vs. keep private?
 (4) Should pocket position logic be in a shared inline function — and if so, where does it live?"

 **Purpose:** To design the header dependency tree cleanly before writing any headers, preventing the circular include problems that commonly occur when splitting a monolithic C file.

 **Decisions made:**
 - `config.h` defines only constants, no types, included by `common.h`
 - `common.h` defines all shared types (`Ball`, `Player`, `Game`, enums) and the `GetPocketPositions()` inline helper — included by all modules
-- Each module header only exposes its public API; internal helpers remain in `.c` files
+- Each module header only exposes its public API; internal helpers remain in  files
 - `GetPocketPositions()` was made `static inline` in `common.h` to avoid duplication between `graphics.c` and `game.c` both needing pocket coordinates

 ### Prompt 3.2 — Build System Upgrade